-To simulate the real-world behaviour of threads (or virtual users), there are many elements in JMeter.
+To simulate the real-world behaviour of threads (or virtual users), there are many elements in JMeter and the timer is one of them.
 While browsing a typical website, a real user always clicks, waits, reads and then provides input.
-In performance testing term, the time spent by the user on the web page before providing any input is called ‘Think Time’.
+In performance testing terms, the time spent by the user on the web page before providing any input is called ‘Think Time’.
 ‘Think Time’ stands for simulating real user behaviour which causes people to wait between interactions with a web application.
 To get more details on Think Time refer to the article Think Time in Performance Testing.

 Scope of JMeter Timer: